russmckendrick/records/content/albums/live-again-13526674/index.md

 ---
-title: "The League Of Gentlemen (3) - Live Again!"
+title: "The League Of Gentlemen - Live Again!"
-artist: "The League Of Gentlemen (3)"
+artist: "The League Of Gentlemen"
 album_name: "Live Again!"
 date: 2019-04-24
 release_id: "13526674"